tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ### Specifying IP address or IP range

-Beginning with version 2015-04-05, the optional signed IP (`sip`) field specifies an IP address or a range of IP addresses from which to accept requests.
+Beginning with version 2015-04-05, the optional `signedIp` (`sip`) field specifies an IP address or a range of IP addresses from which to accept requests.
 If the IP address from which the request originates does not match the IP address or address range specified on the SAS token, the request is not authorized.

 When specifying a range of IP addresses, note that the range is inclusive.